procount/pinn/README_PINN.md

 PINN allows additional operating systems to be downloaded from a remote repository.
 To do this, the Raspberry Pi must be connected to a wired network, or it can connect over Wi-Fi using the [Raspberry Pi USB wifi dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/) or the Raspberry Pi 3 Model B built-in Wi-Fi.

 Once connected, the Pi will only show a list of operating systems that are appropriate to your Pi Model.
-If you want to see _all_ available OSes, edit the `recovery.cmdline` file in the root PINN directory and append `showall` to the arguments list.
+If you want to see _all_ available OSes, edit the `cmdline.txt` file in the root PINN directory and append `showall` to the arguments list.

 Once PINN has connected to your network, the IP address of the PI is shown in the window title bar.